magenta/magenta/magenta/demos/NIPS_2016/README.md

 ## Install Magenta (MIDI Generation)

 Follow the [Magenta installation instructions](https://github.com/tensorflow/magenta) to install a pip package of magenta.
-Follow this [installation video]() for further help.
 If you've done it correctly you should be able to run the command `magenta_midi` from the command line.

 ## Download Bundles (Pretrained Models)